turingschool/backend-curriculum-site/module1/lessons/testing_in_a_project.markdown

 * Communicate what your code _should_ do

 #### Turn & Talk
-Break down a test that you've written with the person sitting next to you; ask your partner:
+Break down a test that you've written with a person working on the same project as you; ask your partner:

 Does the test make sense?
 How could I improve this test?